“Stocks go up” isn’t the only way to get ahead in the market, which is fortunate, because stocks don’t always go up.

 One of the best income-producing corners of the markets is real estate, and to tap the potential of properties, we’ll want one of the most popular Vanguard ETFs: the Vanguard Real Estate ETF (VNQ).

 As the name implies, this dividend ETF is focused solely on real estate investment trusts (REITs) and related investments.
 So, the companies in this fund own all sorts of real estate—from office buildings and apartments to hotels and even driving ranges.
-Currently, top holdings include industrial property and warehouse owner Prologis (PLD), telecom infrastructure company American Tower (AMT), and other real estate investments.
-(Though if you check out the provider site, you’ll see that VNQ’s largest allocation is to the Institutional Plus shares of the Vanguard Real Estate II Index Fund, which is itself a basket of REITs that’s extremely similar to VNQ.)
+Currently, top holdings include health care real estate giant Welltower (WELL), industrial property and warehouse owner Prologis (PLD), and telecom infrastructure company American Tower (AMT).
+Interestingly, the ETF’s largest allocation is to the Institutional Plus shares of the Vanguard Real Estate II Index Fund, which is itself a basket of REITs that’s extremely similar to VNQ.

 REITs are required to pay out at least 90% of their profits to shareholders, which they do in exchange for favorable tax treatment.
-As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s nearly 4% yield is roughly triple that of the S&P 500.
+As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s nearly 4% yield is more than triple that of the S&P 500.

 Want to learn more about VNQ?
 Check out the Vanguard provider site.